Phalcode/gamevault-docs/docs/gamevault-plus/integrations/playnite.md

 ### **Communication with the Client**

-As of client version 1.17.1 and extension version 1.2, all communication occurs exclusively via the Client API or the gamevault:// protocol.
+As of client version 1.17.1 and extension version 1.2, all communication goes through the Client API or the `gamevault://` protocol.
-This eliminates the need for a separate login, as the game list is retrieved directly from the server associated with the currently logged-in GameVault Client profile.
+You do not need a separate Playnite login.
+The extension reads the game list from the server linked to the currently logged-in GameVault client profile.